aces/Loris/raisinbread/README.md

 MCIN members have automatic access to the imaging files on their dev VM where the raisinbread dataset is automatically mounted in the `/data-raisinbread` directory.

-External users should email the loris-dev mailing list.
+External users should email the loris-dev mailing list to request a copy of the data.

 ### Modifying RB
 The RaisinBread database should be handled like any other project.
 The data should